Zmagis/Shop-App/README.md

 eshop website with content management system.

-This project was started with my college in bootcamp ([where we ended](https://github.com/Zmagis/shop)).
-Since bootcamp is finished I am working on this project alone.
+This project was started with my college in bootcamp .
+Since bootcamp is finished I am working on this project alone ([at the end of bootcamp](https://github.com/Zmagis/shop)).

 ## Tools